 Before we perform our analysis, we classify the possible models with the KL oscillations by the masses of a triple system.
 We focus on stable hierarchical triple systems and list the models in three different mass ranges.
 This general discussion helps in visualizing several realistic situations varying on the scale of mass.

-We have three possible cases:\\[.5em] {\bf Case (A):} $m_{\rm in} \sim m_3$, in which three bodies have comparable masses, or one of the inner binary system can have a smaller mass. \\[.5em] {\bf Case (B):} $ m_{\rm in} \ll m_3$, which mimics the state of a less massive inner binary around a supermassive black hole (SMBH) in the galactic nuclei.
-The inner binary can be a stellar mass binary system such as a binary black hole (BBH), a binary neutron star (BNS) or a neutron star-black hole (NSBH) binary.
-It can also be a BBH consisting of an intermediate BH (IMBH).\\[.5em] {\bf Case (C):} $ m_{\rm in} \gg m_3$, which is the reverse of Case (B), hence, instead of SMBH, we may have a planetary object or an asteroid as a tertiary companion.
-For instance, the inner binary consists of intermediate BHs, while the third companion is stellar mass size.
+We have three possible cases:\\ {\bf Case (A):} $m_{\rm in} \sim m_3$, in which three bodies have comparable masses, or one of the inner binary system can have a smaller mass. \\ {\bf Case (B):} $ m_{\rm in} \ll m_3$, which mimics the state of a less massive inner binary around a more massive BH, e.g., a SMBH in the galactic nuclei.
+The inner binary can be a stellar mass binary system such as a binary BH, a binary neutron star or a neutron star-black hole binary.
+It can also be a binary BH consisting of an IMBH.\\ {\bf Case (C):} $ m_{\rm in} \gg m_3$, which is the reverse of Case (B), hence, instead of SMBH, we may have a planetary object or an asteroid as a tertiary companion.
+For instance, the inner binary consists of IMBHs, while the third companion is stellar mass size.